-Galette is a French term used for free form crusty cakes; think, buckwheat crepes from the Normandy area.
+Galette is a French term used for free-form crusty cakes; think, buckwheat crepes from the Normandy area.
 I love galettes, either sweet or savory, they are wonderful.
-And I really love their rustic appearance.
+I love their rustic appearance.
 I know when I see a Galette that it will be simple good food such as this recipe for Beet and Goat Cheese Galette.

-- Heat oven to 400.
-Put flour, salt, thyme and butter into a food processor.
+Heat oven to 400.
+Put flour, salt, thyme, and butter into a food processor.
 Process until crumbly.
 Slowly add water and continue processing until the dough comes together.
-Remove and wrap in plastic wrap and put into the fridge for 30 minutes.
+Remove and wrap in plastic wrap and put in the fridge for 30 minutes.

-- Bring up the edges to partially cover the beets.
-Drizzle olive oil over the beets, sprinkle with salt and thyme over the top.
+Bring up the edges to partially cover the beets.
+Drizzle olive oil over the beets and sprinkle with salt and thyme over the top.

 Bake for about 30 minutes until golden.
 Let cool for about 10 minutes.